mtclancy/angular-photo-gallery/readme.md

 Next steps:

-- To improve browser load time, only load images that are in the viewport using intersection observer.
+- To improve browser load time, implement angular cdk virtual scroll.
+Checkout branch `virtual-scroll`.
+Image load works, but an issue with the grid layout and media queries remains.

 ## Running the project